As GOP effort to force immigration votes gains support, Paul Ryan pushes back

 Breaking News Emails

-WASHINGTON — Speaker Paul Ryan on Thursday dismissed the effort launched by a group of House Republicans to circumvent the normal legislative process and force floor votes on a pack of immigration proposals.
+WASHINGTON — Speaker Paul Ryan on Thursday dismissed an effort by a group of House Republicans to circumvent the normal legislative process and force floor votes on a pack of immigration proposals.

 The Wisconsin Republican added that he doesn't want to have a "spectacle on the floor."